Charles Edward Jennings: Imprisonment and release

 Due to his retreat at Caesar's Camp and suspicions regarding his foreign birth and relations abroad, Kilmaine was relieved of his command, discharged from the army and sent into exile to Luxembourg.
 Regarding his situation, he said "I am ready, to serve the cause of the Republic in whatever rank I am placed, and wherever sent I shall do my duty."

 Kilmaine returned to Paris undercover and retired with his wife to the Parisian suburb of Passy.
 There they lived quietly for a few months.
 When the Reign of Terror began, he and his wife were arrested and imprisoned.
 Kilmaine escaped the guillotine and was released after the fall of Robespierre in July 1794.
 He and his wife were released on an order signed by Lazare Carnot and remained for some time in Paris.

 Italian Campaign

 Kilmaine was involved in quelling the Jacobin Uprising in May 1795.
 He assisted Jean-Charles Pichegru in the defence of the National Convention against excited mobs of Parisian faubourgs.
-Kilmaine continued to fight for the convention until the 13th Vendemiaire, 1796, actively cooperating with Napoleon Bonaparte and the Revolutionary Party.
+Kilmaine continued to fight for the convention until the 13th Vendemiaire, 1796, actively cooperating with Napoleon and the Revolutionary Party.

 Early in 1796, he set out with Bonaparte on the Italian Campaign.
 He fought at the Battle of Lodi on 10 May and contributed to the victory by leading a cavalry charge.
 In September, he was appointed Commander of Northern Italy.
 His actions in this campaign significantly increased his reputation throughout Europe.